 - Let me know your fears.
 I have a wide variety of tests to try to pinpoint what issues may be underlying, which means I can offer a tailored screening instead of the typical dyslexia screening.
-Even if dyslexia turns out to not be the correct label, you will still find out in detail strengths/weaknesses, how to help, and what the next steps are.

 While a screening will indicate whether dyslexia is the correct label, a full assessment will pinpoint your (or your child’s) difficulties.
 In essence, the more tests I run, the more accurate I can be.
-An extra two hours at the initial testing stage can save years wasted working on the wrong things.
+An extra few hours at the initial testing stage can save years wasted working on the wrong things.